coderamen666/srd-v3.5-md/basic-rules-and-legal/races.md

 languages he or she speaks.

-Class-Related Languages: Clerics, druids, and wizards can choose certain languages as bonus languages even if they're not on the lists found in the race descriptions.
+Class-Related Languages: Clerics, druids, and wizards can choose certain languages as bonus languages even if they’re not on the lists found in the race descriptions.
 These class-related languages are as follows:

 *Cleric:* Abyssal, Celestial, Infernal.